 Additional factors influencing the probability of parallel genetic evolution Several processes that we did not consider could affect the probability of parallel genetic evolution.
-First, in nature parallel genetic adaptation can proceed via recurrent mutation at the same locus (e.g., Chan et al. 2010), which was not possible in our simulations because identical new mutations could not arise in both populations.
+First, in nature parallel genetic adaptation can proceed via recurrent mutation at the same locus (e.g., Chan et al. 2010), which was not possible in our simulations because each new mutation was unique and arose at a new locus.
 Second, migration between populations reduces the likelihood that populations will fix alternative alleles under parallel natural selection (Nosil and Flaxman 2011; Anderson and Harmon 2014), and our simulations considered only allopatry (i.e., no migration).
 Last, we assume that the ancestral standing variation is naïve with respect to the new environment.
 In some cases, however, alleles that are beneficial in a particular derived habitat are introduced into the ancestral population via periodic introgression where they are maintained indefinitely in the standing variation (Schluter and Conte 2009).
 Such ‘transported’ alleles are favoured by selection in the derived habitat and are particularly likely to fix in parallel (Nelson and Cresko 2018).
 Implementing recurrent mutation, migration, or a transporter process would increase the probability of parallel genetic evolution under parallel selection and further weaken progress toward mutation-order speciation.

 While the above factors increase the probability of parallel genetic evolution, several competing processes are expected to weaken parallelism.
 First, if populations are founded with different subsets of ancestral standing variation, this will reduce parallelism (Conte et al. 2015).
-Even if populations begin with identical alleles in the standing variation, differences in their initial frequencies weakens parallel evolution because mutations at high frequency are most likely to be used for adaptation (MacPherson and Nuismer 2017).
-And second, as illustrated in our analytical results, increasing phenotypic dimensionality leads to fewer shared beneficial mutations for all angles except 0° and 180°.
+Even if populations begin with identical alleles in the standing variation, differences in their initial frequencies (as occur in our simulations by chance) weakens parallel evolution because mutations at high frequency are most likely to be used for adaptation (MacPherson and Nuismer 2017).
+And second, as illustrated in our analytical results, increasing phenotypic dimensionality leads to relatively fewer shared beneficial mutations for all angles except 0° and 180°.
 Even if two populations are adapting to identical optima, greater dimensionality leads to more possible paths to any given optimum and thus populations are less likely to fix identical alleles.
 Founder events and increased dimensionality will therefore facilitate progress toward mutation-order speciation.

 The interpretation of our simulation results has several additional caveats.
-First, we only considered a haploid model and strict additivity with respect to phenotype.
-A diploid model would require the survival of F1 hybrids to produce a recombinant generation, which is most likely under parallel evolution.
+First, we considered only haploid selection and strict additivity with respect to phenotype.
+Diploid selection would reduce the survival of F1 hybrids that are needed to produce a recombinant F2 generation, which would therefore be more abundant under parallel evolution.
 We also assume that the sole fitness optima are those that the parents are adapted to and that it is not possible to simultaneously exploit both optima.
 Hybrids often perform best when there is a novel environment available (Rieseberg et al. 1999), and therefore the application of our results may be limited where such environments exist.

-Alternative measures of reproductive isolation Our analysis focussed on quantifying reproductive isolation via reduced hybrid fitness in the parental habitats.
-We chose this because we are specifically interested in the ecological component of fitness, but there are alternative ways we could have quantified isolating barriers.
+Alternative measures of reproductive isolation Our analysis focused on quantifying reproductive isolation via reduced hybrid fitness in the parental habitats.
+We chose hybrid fitness because we are specifically interested in the ecological component of speciation, but there are alternative ways we could have quantified isolating barriers.
 Divergent alleles might lead to complications during development in hybrids and contribute to ‘intrinsic’ or environment-independent isolation (Orr 1995)—a model that has received empirical support (Matute et al. 2010; Moyle and Nakazato 2010; Wang et al. 2015).
 In our simulations, segregation variance captures the effects of genetic divergence among populations as expressed in hybrids.
 Therefore segregation variance could interpreted as a form of intrinsic isolation (i.e., ‘variance load’ as in Chevin et al. [2014]).